ashychiu/dsa-cohort/day1.md

 **Answer:**
 Time complexity: O(n^2)
-Space complexity: Linear (an array is returned)
+Space complexity: Linear (a new array is returned)

 \*_Problem 8:_